understandable-machine-intelligence-lab/Quantus/README.md

-If you find this toolkit or its companion paper [**Quantus: An Explainable AI Toolkit for Responsible Evaluation of Neural Network Explanations**](https://arxiv.org/abs/2202.06861) interesting or useful in your research, use following Bibtex annotation to cite us:
+If you find this toolkit or its companion paper [**Quantus: An Explainable AI Toolkit for Responsible Evaluation of Neural Network Explanations**](https://arxiv.org/abs/2202.06861) interesting or useful in your research, use the following Bibtex annotation to cite us:

 ```bibtex
 @article{hedstrom2022quantus,